-Our overall conclusion is that your scheme gives you value for money.
+Our overall conclusion is that your workplace pension scheme and the Investment Pathways give most members value for money.

 While the costs you pay aren't the lowest available on the market, our assessment is that they are, in our view, reasonable particularly when all the benefits provided to you are considered.